Necklaces with Pearls

 The most familiar colours of pearls are white and cream with black, grey, and silver equally common.

 Necklaces with pearls have been made with fake pearls for a long time to imitate pearls’ lustre.
 Materials like glass, plastic and shell have been used.
 As pearls are nowadays widely available and accessible there is little reason not to buy genuine pearls.
 To test whether your necklaces with pearls are real or fake, there are three methods you can use:

 - The “Tooth Test” – rub a pearl across the surface of your teeth.
 A real pearl will feel slightly gritty or rough.
 Most imitations will feel smooth as the coating over plastic or glass feels very even.

 - Rub two pearls together – they should feel grainy and not smooth.
 Real pearls have texture to them.

 - “Scrape” the pearls with scissors – of course, do it only gently.
 This shouldn’t damage the lustre as it extends through all the layers of nacre in genuine pearls.

 What Makes Necklaces with Pearls Valuable?

-Pearls possess a uniquely delicate translucence and lustre that place them among the most highly valued of gemstones.
+Pearls possess a uniquely delicate translucence and lustre that place them among the most highly valued gemstones.
 Cherished and highly sought, necklaces with pearls have become a classic adornment, a statement of fashion and commitment.
 The most important factor in evaluating pearls is whether they are natural or cultured while being saltwater or freshwater pearls makes little difference to their value.
 Their colour depends very much on the species of mollusc that produced them and their environment.
 Pearls that have an even texture and are free of flaws on the surface are preferred.
-Very often fashion trends, cultural traditions can influence the preference of certain types of pearls and colours which can also impact their value.
+Very often fashion trends, and cultural traditions can influence the preference for certain types of pearls and colours which can also impact their value.
 Please check the buying guide below to find out which quality characteristics to look for when valuing and buying pearls.